Reactor with Multiple Processes: ASM1/ASM3 with Aeration

 Note the difference between @add_process, which adds a process and @set_process which removes all other processes.

-Further note that it is not easily possible to remove default processes, thus it is recommended to use the defaults only for the processes that are really the base processes occurring in every reactor.
+Further note, that it is not easily possible to remove individual default processes, i.e. you can only use all or none of them (and add additional ones).
+However, it is not possible to use defaults, except single processes (e.g. if ASM1 and aeration are set as default processes, it is not possible to remove only the aeration from the created reactor.
+The only option is to not use the defaults/remove them and add only ASM1 to the reactor).
+Thus it is recommended to use the defaults only for the processes that are really the base processes occurring in every reactor.
 These should as well define all the components in the flow.

 Then, it is proceeded exactly as in the example above: